Skip to product information

 In stock

-Prices are listed per 1kg without VAT and are subject to final approval
+Prices are listed per 1kg excluding VAT and are subject to final approval.

 Kenya Kijani Kiboko is an exceptional coffee that represents the best of African selection coffees.
-This particular lot comes from the Central Highlands of Kenya, an area renowned for producing some of the best coffee in the world.
-The name "Kijani Kiboko" is of Swahili origin, where "kijani" means "green" and "kiboko" is "hippo".
-This name evokes the strength, vitality and naturalness associated with this coffee.
+This particular lot comes from the central highlands of Kenya, an area renowned for producing some of the best coffees in the world.
+The name "Kijani Kiboko" is of Swahili origin, where "kijani" means "green" and "kiboko" is "hippopotamus".
+This name evokes the strength, vitality and naturalness that are associated with this coffee.

 Origin and processing

-The processing of this coffee takes place using the method of wet processing (washed), which is a traditional method that is popular in Kenya.
-In this process, the beans are separated from the pulp and then fermented and washed, helping to bring out the bright, fresh flavors and complex aromas that are typical of Kenyan coffees.
+This coffee is washed, a traditional method popular in Kenya, in which the beans are separated from the pulp, then fermented and washed, which helps to bring out the bright, fresh flavors and complex aromas that are typical of Kenyan coffees.

-We have gone even further in processing this lot because we feel the huge potential in decaffeinated coffee.
-After bringing the whole lot to Europe, we had it sent for decaffeination using the CO2 method, which does not remove its flavor profiles from the coffee.
+We went even further in processing this batch because we sensed huge potential in decaffeinated coffee.
+After it arrived in Europe, we had the entire batch sent for decaffeination using the CO2 method, which does not remove the coffee's flavor profiles.

-Supercritical CO2 is created under specific conditions, when carbon dioxide is compressed to a pressure above 73 atm and heated to a temperature above 31.1 °C. In this state, CO2 behaves as a low-viscosity liquid that also has a high ability to penetrate solids such as coffee beans.
-Supercritical CO2 acts as a selective solvent that has a special affinity for caffeine molecules but preserves the other organic substances responsible for flavor and aroma.
+Supercritical CO2 is created under specific conditions when carbon dioxide is compressed to a pressure above 73 atm and heated to a temperature above 31.1 °C. In this state, CO2 behaves as a low-viscosity liquid that also has a high ability to penetrate solids such as coffee beans.
+Supercritical CO2 acts as a selective solvent that has a special affinity for caffeine molecules, but preserves other organic substances responsible for taste and aroma.

-Application of supercritical CO2 : Coffee beans are placed in a pressure vessel where supercritical CO2 is applied to them.
-It passes through the beans, absorbs the caffeine and extracts it, while the other ingredients remain untouched.
+2. Supercritical CO2 application : Coffee beans are placed in a pressure vessel where supercritical CO2 is applied to them.
+This passes through the beans, absorbing and extracting the caffeine, while the other components remain intact.

-Caffeine separation : The caffeine-saturated CO2 is then removed from the pressure vessel and fed into the separation chamber where the pressure is released.
-By reducing the pressure, the CO2 returns to its gaseous state, which leads to the separation of the caffeine.
+3. Caffeine separation : The caffeine-laden CO2 is then removed from the pressure vessel and fed into a separation chamber where the pressure is released.
+By reducing the pressure, the CO2 returns to a gaseous state, resulting in the separation of the caffeine.
 The caffeine is then captured and the CO2 is recycled back into the process.

-Final steps : The coffee beans are dried to remove residual moisture and ready for further processing, be it roasting or packaging.
-The resulting coffee contains less than 0.1% residual caffeine, which meets the standards for the label "decaffeinated".
+4. Final steps : The coffee beans are dried to remove residual moisture and prepared for further processing, whether roasting or packaging.
+The resulting coffee contains less than 0.1% residual caffeine, meeting the standards for the "decaffeinated" label.

 Advantages of the CO2 method

-Gentle on the taste : One of the main advantages of this method is the ability to preserve the complex flavors and aromas of the coffee, which is key for demanding consumers.
+• Flavor-friendly : One of the main advantages of this method is the ability to preserve the complex flavors and aromas of coffee, which is key for discerning consumers.
 CO2 selectively targets caffeine without affecting other important chemical compounds.

-Eco-friendly and safe process : CO2 is non-toxic, non-flammable and easily recycled, making this process environmentally friendly.
-No chemical solvents are used here, which is advantageous both in terms of quality and safety.
+• Eco-friendly and safe process : CO2 is non-toxic, non-flammable and can be easily recycled, making this process environmentally friendly.
+No chemical solvents are used, which is beneficial in terms of both quality and safety.

-Flexibility of use : This method is applicable to different types of coffee, including Arabica and Robusta, and is suitable for large industrial scale as well as for smaller specialized productions.
+• Flexibility of use : This method is applicable to various types of coffee, including both Arabica and Robusta, and is suitable for large industrial scale as well as smaller specialized productions.

 The CO2 method is therefore one of the most popular and recognized decaffeination techniques, which guarantees high quality decaffeinated coffee with minimal loss of flavor.